viky-ai/website/doc/guides/getting-started/index.md

 <aside class="primary">
   <p>
-    It is possible to import long lists of entities into viky.ai with a CSV file.
+    It is also possible to import long lists of entities into viky.ai with a CSV file.
   </p>
 </aside>

 ### Link entities list to interpretations

-Go back in the **Interpretations** tab, click on the **address** public interpretation.
+Go back to the **Interpretations** tab, click on the **address** public interpretation.

-<span class="tag tag--primary">Step 1</span> <strong>Edit current expression in address interpretation</strong>
+<span class="tag tag--primary">Step 1</span> <strong>Edit the current expression in address interpretation</strong>

-Click on expression "12 avenue de Flandres 75019 Paris" in order to edit it.
+Click on the expression "12 avenue de Flandres 75019 Paris" in order to edit it.

 ![UI screenshot](img/11_edit_expression.png 'Edit an expression by clicking on it')

 <span class="tag tag--primary">Step 2</span> <strong>Link avenue with road_types entities list</strong>

 1. Highlight **avenue** in expression "12 avenue de Flandres 75019 Paris".
-2. A drop-down list appears, displaying the different interpretations and entities lists available.
+2. A drop-down list appears displaying the different interpretations and entities lists available.
 3. Choose the **road_types** entities list (it should be labeled like `yourname/youragent/entities_lists/road_types`).
 4. Click on **Update**